ckapelonis02/pat-rec-proj2/README.md

 # Project: Statistical Modeling and Pattern Recognition

 This project is the second part of the *Statistical Modeling and Pattern Recognition* course.

+Part of the code was given by our professor Diakoloukas Vasilis.

-It is implemented in Python and covers the fundamentals the subject:
+It is implemented in Python and covers the fundamentals of the subject:

 1. Perceptron Algorithm
 2. Logistic Regression: Gradient